 Q: Is the library open on Saturday?

-Q: Do you accept donations of used books, tapes, DVDS, CDs?
+Q: Do you accept donations of used books, DVDS, or CDs?

 A: Yes.
 If we cannot place them in the collection, we can sell them or give them away.